 03 of 03

-This is a very special opportunity to see the balloons up close as they come to life, and there are plenty of great restaurants, clubs, and shopping opportunities nearby so you can easily make an evening of watching these balloons inflate then hitting up a night on the town after.
+This is an exceptional opportunity to see the balloons up close as they come to life, and there are plenty of great restaurants, clubs, and shopping opportunities nearby so you can easily make an evening of watching these balloons inflate then hitting up a night on the town after.